 Dave is a Certified Church Musician through, and past President of the Presbyterian Association of Musicians (PAM), an organization that provides resources, conferences, publications and a network of members engaged in worship, music, and the arts worldwide.
 He has served as the Conference Director for PAM Worship and Music Conferences at Mo-Ranch in Hunt, Texas; Albuquerque, New Mexico; and Montreat, North Carolina.
 He is a member of the Hymn Society of America and Canada, Choristers Guild, National Music Educators Association, American Choral Directors Association, American Guild of Organists, Handbell Musicians of America, Christians in the Visual Arts (CIVA), and the Presbyterian Association of Musicians (PAM).

 Dave is married to Brent Ivey.
-Dave's daughter Caryn and son-in-law Caleb live in Texas, and will be first time parents in September!
+Dave's daughter Caryn and son-in-law Caleb live in Texas, and became first time grandparents in September!
 Dave and Brent enjoy cooking, travel, arts, nature, reading, and entertaining.